 March 2017 Veterans Disability Benefits Statistics: Claims Backlog Status

 If an applicant’s claim waits more than 125 days for a determination from the VA, it falls under the claims backlog category.
-As of March 4th, 98,431 claims were backlogged, showing a slight reversal from February’s unusual spike showing 1,000 new claims added every day to the backlog category.
+In March more than 98,000 claims were backlogged.
+This shows a slight reversal from February’s unusual spike of 1,000 new daily claims added during each workday.